DWI Blood Tests

 To successfully secure a conviction, the prosecution must prove beyond a reasonable doubt that the alleged offender consumed enough alcohol to meet the legal definition of intoxication.
-Evidence of intoxication is usually gathered by using a breath test to determine blood alcohol concentration (BAC).
+Evidence of intoxication is usually gathered by using a breath test or blood test to determine blood alcohol concentration (BAC).
 However, in recent years, the use of blood draws has become more commonplace.

 Blood Tests for DWI

 Although the most common method for determining a driver’s level of intoxication is the use of a breathalyzer, a drunk driving blood test is used in certain circumstances.
 In general, a sample of someone’s blood is believed to be more accurate in determining the concentration of alcohol in the body.
 Some of the circumstances that call for a drinking and driving blood test include:

 - Refusal to submit to a breath test: This is one of the most common reasons for conducting a blood evaluation.
 If a person is arrested on suspicion of driving while intoxicated, they will be transported by law enforcement to a police station.
 Once there, they will be asked to provide a breath sample.
 If that person refuses, law enforcement officers may be able to obtain a warrant that grants them the legal right to obtain a blood sample.

 - DWI resulting in injury: If a driver is arrested for drinking and driving after a car accident that resulted in an injury to another person that required medical treatment, they may be required to submit to a blood sampling even if they refuse.